Fan Zhendong Training Routine: Drills, Diet & Pro Secrets (2026 Guide)

 4. Mental Preparation and Focus

-Fan Zhendong trains his mind with the same discipline as his body, relying on focus, calmness, and emotional control to perform under pressure.
+Fan Zhendong trains his mind with the same discipline as his body.
 His mental preparation supports decision-making, resilience, and tactical clarity during matches.
+While physical training builds power and speed, mental training builds the composure to use them when it matters most.
+Fan’s key mental training techniques include:

-A peer-reviewed MDPI study on mindfulness in sports performance found that table tennis players demonstrate improved focus and decision-making under pressure, reinforcing the importance of mental training within elite-level routines.
-Fan doesn’t just read about this.
-He builds it into every session, pressure scenarios, breathing under fatigue, and composure when momentum shifts.
+A peer-reviewed MDPI study found that mindfulness improves focus and decision-making under pressure.
+Fan builds this into every session, pressure scenarios, breathing under fatigue, and composure when momentum shifts.
 That’s why close matches rarely rattle him.

 5. Diet and Recovery Habits